Redamancy8013/ExplainOfSensorsCalibration/README.md

 **For the impact of different operations on the value of the final extrinsic parameter, please refer to /SensorCalibration/manual_change_extrinsic.docx, it gives the calculation method of the extrinsic parameters in the iteration process**

 # pcdvisual
+In this section, you can crop the point cloud map so that only specific parts of the point cloud information are retained.
+## 1. Four input files:
+You need to play back the bag file in that link with the rosbag command to get the point cloud information needed for that node.
+Extrinsic parameter for initialization are in the data folder.
+## 2. Run the test sample:
+You need to open two terminals, the first terminal is used to run the ROS node, when the first node starts, open the second terminal to play back the bag file.
+If you use the data in this project, you will get the following results：